devadalberto/django3-bootstrap5-template/README.md

 # django3-bootstrap5-template

-My first attempt to create a starter template for django
+My humble version of  starter template for django using some cool 'must have' for any project.

 ## Versions